College graduates often leave their universities with an unwelcome burden -- a significant amount of debt.

-The good news is there are options for graduates who can’t afford their monthly student loan payments.
+The good news is that there are options for graduates who cannot afford their monthly student loan payments.
 The bad news?
-Those graduates who ignore these options could face serious consequences.
+Those graduates who ignore these possibilities could face serious financial consequences.

-So, what should you do if your loan payments become too much of a burden?
-Call your lender.
-This might be embarrassing, but most times lenders will work with graduates to come up with a solution.
+So what should graduates do if their loan payments become too much of a burden?
+First, they should call their lenders.
+That might be embarrassing, but lenders will often work with graduates to come up with a solution to their financial woes.

 Many graduates choose to consolidate their student loans.
-Under consolidation, multiple loans are combined into one.
-This simplifies paying back these loans; graduates now have to make just one payment every month.
-Consolidation can also lower your monthly payments because the process can give you up to 30 years to repay your loans.
+Under consolidation, multiple loans get combined into one.
+That simplifies paying back these loans: Graduates now have to make just one payment every month.
+Consolidation can also lower the monthly payments of graduates because the process gives them up to 30 years to repay their loans.

 The downside?
-If you increase the length of your repayment period, you will pay far more in interest over the life of their student loan debt.
+Graduates who increase the length of their repayment period will pay far more in interest during the life of their student loan debt.
 That is why loan consolidation is not always the best financial solution for college graduates.

-Some lenders allow graduates to postpone their student loan payments during times of unemployment or financial hardship.
-This gives you extra time to shore up your finances or find a better paying job.
+Some lenders might allow graduates to postpone their loan payments during unemployment or other financial crises.
+That gives graduates extra time to shore up their finances or find a better-paying job.

-Another option is to request a new repayment plan from your lender.
-Lenders may be willing to lower the money that borrowers have to pay each month.
+Another option for borrowers is to request a new payment plan from their lenders.
+Lenders might be willing to lower the money that borrowers have to pay each month.
 They might also help reduce the interest rate attached to the loan.

-Borrowers with federal student loans might also qualify for income-contingent repayment plans.
-Under these plans, your monthly payment is a set percentage of their monthly incomes.
+Borrowers who took out federal student loans might qualify for income-contingent repayment plans.
+Under these plans, graduates only pay a monthly payment of a set percentage of their monthly incomes.
 Such plans are a boon for borrowers whose monthly incomes are low.